wyeworks/blog/source/_posts/2015-06-11-how-to-build-a-rails-5-api-only-and-backbone-application.markdown

  end
 ```

-You can read more about the `rake-cors` gem and how to configure the policies [here](https://github.com/cyu/rack-cors).
+You can read more about the `rack-cors` gem and how to configure the policies [here](https://github.com/cyu/rack-cors).

 Once we have configured the cross origin policy in our backend, we are ready to test our client side application.
 We should turn on the backend server (`bin/rails s`) but also run a separated web server for the Backbone application.